What you can buy instead of a ridiculously expensive 97-inch LG G2 OLED TV

-LG recently unveiled the price of its 2022 TV lineup, and most screens cost about what you’d expect.
-The cheapest TV is as low as $1,399 (around £1,050 / AU$1,900) for LG’s first-ever 42-inch screen as part of the LG C2 range, but for those content with remortgaging their home, there are far more luxurious options in LG’s G2 range.
+LG recently unveiled the pricing of its 2022 TV lineup, and most screens cost about what you’d expect.
+LG’s first-ever 42-inch screen is the cheapest at $1,399 (around £1,050 / AU$1,900), as part of the LG C2 range, but for those happy to remortgage their home, there are far more luxurious options in LG’s G2 range.

-But if you ask us, $27,500 is a ridiculous amount to spend on a single TV.
+If you ask us, $27,500 is a ridiculous amount to spend on a TV.
 Instead, here’s a guide to some other purchases you could make if you have that kind of money burning a hole in your wallet.

 Four LG G2 83-inch TVs

 Instead, why not opt for the 83-inch LG G2 OLED?
-From our experience, this size of telly is still huge, and even better you’d be able to take several TVs home with you.
+This size of telly is still huge and, even better, you’d be able to take several TVs home with you.
 Pricing hasn’t been confirmed in every region yet, but we reckon you’d be able to get at least two 83-inch LG G2s, and maybe as many as four.

 26 Samsung S22 Ultra smartphones